 I find that Readable code is maintainable code.

 The goal for me as a developer is to write quality code.
 Every developer on the team, despite his/her skill level, has to be able to understand the code by reading it.
 This helps young developers to be more confident in writing code.

 Remove unnecessary code comments

 I don’t need any comments to read that this function takes X amount of arrays and merges them together into a new array.

 Adding JSdoc to this code does not improve the readability.
 I expect that my team members know what the spread operator is.
 And if they don’t, they should ask about it during the code reviews.

 And let’s not forget the commented code blocks.
 Only one solution for that: DELETE THAT CODE.
-Git has the amazing feature to checkout old code, so why leave it in comments?
+Git has an amazing feature to checkout old code, so why leave it in the comments?